Keerthidevireddy/Youtube-Clone/README.md

 # MyTube
 Mytube is a YouTube clone built with React JS and other exciting technologies!
-PewTube aims to provide a familiar user experience while showcasing various features commonly found in popular video-sharing platforms.
+MyTube aims to provide a familiar user experience while showcasing various features commonly found in popular video-sharing platforms.

 ## Technologies Used